 Massachusetts does not have a cap on pain and suffering damages for personal injury cases like some states.
 There is a cap of $500,000 for medical malpractice claims, however.

 The pain and suffering damages in your personal injury case are going to vary greatly depending on a variety of factors.
-Talk to a personal injury lawyer for more information about whether requesting pain and suffering damages is the right option for you and your case.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.